-- the views of the Group's shareholders and other stakeholders; - the risk appetite of the Group; - alignment to the Group's long term strategic goals; - the requirement that a significant proportion of remuneration should be structured so as to link rewards to corporate and individual performance; and - · designed to promote the long-term success of the Group.
+- the views of the Group's shareholders and other stakeholders; - the risk appetite of the Group; - alignment to the Group's long term strategic goals; - the requirement that a significant proportion of remuneration should be structured so as to link rewards to corporate and individual performance; and - · promoting the long-term success of the Group.

 The Group Remuneration Committee is supported by the Reward Steering Committee ("RSC"), which helps review the implementation of the remuneration policy and set the framework within which incentive arrangements are normally reviewed and implemented, with a view to supporting business strategy, whilst acting within the Group's risk appetite and within the relevant regulatory framework applying to remuneration.
+This includes ensuring that, where appropriate, incentive arrangements are aligned with Consumer Duty principles.